 The Herd now numbers over 60 goats and with a selective breeding programme much success has been achieved in the show ring.

 I judged my first pygmy goat show in 1990 and have enjoyed building my experience in this field over the years.
-I was also a founder member of the Pygmy Goat Club of Great Britain and held the office of Registration Officer for 18 years.
+I am a founder member of the Pygmy Goat Club of Great Britain and held the office of Registration Officer for 18 years.
 I also wrote the first edition of the PGC Judges Guidelines book, which is still used as the basis of training new pygmy goat judges in the UK.

 I am very fortunate to be married to a farmer as this has allowed my hobby (obsession he says!) to grow.
 My goats have been given free range of a 7 acre field and some redundant farm buildings have been modified to house them in indivudual pens.